-Regenerating resources and closing | Enabling resilience and innovating the circle
+Regenerating resources and closing Enabling resilience and innovating the circle

-Opportunities Time period Priorities In Initiative Promotion of the circular economy and growth in the demand for recycled plastic and/or bioplastic Short term 2022-2025 Medium-high Expansion of plastic recycling business Dissemination of renewable energy communities and environmental communities, and growth in the demand for distributed renewable energy Short term 2022-2025 Medium-high Promotion of the sale of domestic photovoltaic systems and heat pumps Development of electric mobility and increased demand for electricity along road infrastructures Short term 2022-2025 Medium-high Fleet conversion to low-carbon vehicles and installation of electric charge stations Production of biomethane through recovery processes (possible eligibility for incentives) Short term 2022-2025 Medium-high Production of biomethane from organic waste Production of biomethane from garden refuse Production of syngas and/or green gas (hydrogen, biogas) for the decarbonisation of the gas supply chain and for the management of any surplus production of renewable energy Medium term 2026-2030 Medium-high Construction of a power-to-gas plant for the accumulation of electricity and hydrogen production initiatives Experiments with the injection of hydrogen into the gas network in Castelfranco Emilia (Mo) and extension to other areas Strengthening of Hera's positioning as a reference for the sustainability of local area and cities Short term 2022-2025 Medium low ■ Creation of an Energy Park Development of photovoltaic fields on land available to Hera and not usable for other purposes Short term 2022-2025 Medium low Installation of photovoltaic panels on exhausted landfills, water service plants and other external sites
+Opportunities Time period Priorities Initiative Promotion of the circular economy and Short term Medium-high Expansion of plastic recycling business growth in the demand for recycled 2022-2025 plastic and/or bioplastic Dissemination of renewable energy communities and environmental Short term Promotion of the sale of domestic Medium-high communities, and growth in the 2022-2025 photovoltaic systems and heat pumps demand for distributed renewable energy Development of electric mobility and Short term Fleet conversion to low-carbon vehicles increased demand for electricity along Medium-hiah 2022-2025 and installation of electric charge stations road infrastructures Production of biomethane from organic Production of biomethane through Short term waste recovery processes (possible eligibility Medium-high 2022-2025 Production of biomethane from garden for incentives) refuse Construction of a power-to-gas plant for Production of syngas and/or green gas the accumulation of electricity and (hydrogen, biogas) for the hydrogen production initiatives decarbonisation of the gas supply Medium term Medium-high Experiments with the injection of chain and for the management of any 2026-2030 hydrogen into the gas network in surplus production of renewable Castelfranco Emilia (Mo) and extension energy to other areas Strengthening of Hera's positioning as Short term a reference for the sustainability of Medium low Creation of an Energy Park 2022-2025 local area and cities Development of photovoltaic fields on Installation of photovoltaic panels on Short term land available to Hera and not usable Medium low exhausted landfills, water service plants 2022-2025 and other external sites for other purposes

-Climate performance and targets

-The Hera Group's strategy for seizing the opportunities associated with decarbonisation and mitigating the risks of climate change is also governed by monitoring specifically defined metrics.
+Climate performance and targets The Hera Group's strategy for seizing the opportunities associated with decarbonisation and mitigating the risks of climate change is also governed by monitoring specifically defined metrics.

 On the one hand, the indicators relating to greenhouse gas emissions and the related intensity indexes measure the Company's overall ability to reduce its impact on the climate and minimise risks.
-On the other hand, the metrics that influence emissions, reclassified in line with the guidelines of the TCFD (Guidance on metrics, targets, and transition plans - 2021).
+On the other hand, the metrics that influence emissions, reclassified in line with the guidelines of the TCFD (Guidance on metrics, targets, and transition plans -2021).
 These quantitative measurements, which also include economic-financial indicators, capture the ways in which the Hera Group is redesigning its internal processes and, above all, the commercial offer to seize the opportunities offered by regulatory, technological and market evolutions related to decarbonisation.